spantaleev/sftpman-gtk/README.rst

 - Hostname/IP
 - Port (defaults to 22)
-- Remote username/login
+- Username to authenticate with
+- Authentication method (using passwords or public keys)
-- SSH private key (you need its corresponding public key added to the remote user's .authorized_keys file)
+- SSH private key (if you're authenticating using SSH keys.
+You will also need its corresponding public key added to the remote user's .authorized_keys file)
 - Remote mount point (the remote directory you want mounted on your system)
 - Options (options to pass to sshfs if you want something more advanced)
 - Run before mount (a command to execute before mounting)

-We currently don't (and probably never will) support mounting by using passwords (instead of keys).

-If your SSH private key requires a password to use (as it should), you'll be asked for it.
+If you're using password-based authentication or a password-protected key, you'll be asked for the password at the time of mounting.

 The "Run before mount" command allows you to do whatever init stuff you want.
 I'm using it to initialize my ssh-agent (by adding my key there), so that I only have to type in the key password once.